-Lungo is the Italian word for long, and this type of coffee is different from an Americano.
-An Americano is made with an espresso base, and a lungo is brewed using a similar process to make an espresso, but it's larger and takes longer to make.
+Lungo is the Italian word for long, and this type of coffee is slightly different from an Americano.
+Both drinks are made with an espresso base, but the key difference between an americano vs lungo is that the lungo is larger and takes longer to make.

 A Baristas Tips For Making The Perfect Americano

 The good news for all Americano lovers is that you can make them at home without much hassle.
 You’ll need:

 The machine can sometimes take a few minutes to heat up, so it’s worth getting it switched on first.

 - 2Grind the beans

 If you’re using whole beans, use the grinder to create grounds.
 You want these to be as fine as possible, and ideally you should use an espresso coffee bean.
 You’ll need about 8-10g of coffee grounds for a single shot of espresso, and generally 2 shots per cup of coffee.

 Pour the grounds into the portafilter and tamp down, so it’s all even.
 This should leave you with a cylindrical disc of coffee grounds in the filter.

 Put the portafilter into the machine and switch it on.
 Water will flow through the portafilter and into your mug.
 The end result will be your espresso.
 If you want a higher caffeine content then go for two espresso shots instead of one.